Career Timeline of Tyler Perry: Major Achievements and Milestones

 1999: Madea's First Appearance

-In 1999, Madea, a character created and portrayed by Tyler Perry, made her first appearance in Perry's play I Can Do Bad All by Myself, which was staged in Chicago.
+In 1999, Madea made her first appearance in Tyler Perry's play, I Can Do Bad All by Myself, which was staged in Chicago.

 2005: Reported Ticket and Merchandise Sales

-In 2005, Forbes reported that Tyler Perry had sold over $100 million in tickets, $30 million in videos of his shows, and an estimated $20 million in merchandise.
+In 2005, Forbes reported that Tyler Perry had sold "more than $100 million in tickets, $30 million in videos of his shows and an estimated $20 million in merchandise", and "the 300 live shows he produces each year are attended by an average of 35,000 people a week".

-In 2005, Tyler Perry had his breakthrough performance with the film Diary of a Mad Black Woman, which he wrote and produced as an adaptation of his stage play of the same name.
+In 2005, Tyler Perry achieved his breakthrough performance with the film Diary of a Mad Black Woman, which he wrote and produced as an adaptation of his stage play of the same name.

 Don't Make a Black Woman Take Off Her Earrings: Madea's Uninhibited Commentaries on Love and Life